 Payments

-When feasible, a customer who is participating in the cost of goods and/or services pays the service provider directly.
+When feasible, except for MAPS and contract services, a customer who is participating in the cost of goods and/or services pays the service provider directly.
 When direct payment to the provider is not feasible, the VR counselor arranges for the customer to submit the required amount to TWC-VR by check or money order.

 However, if the customer exceeds BLR and the amount they are required to pay towards the cost of services is in excess of the contracted cost for hearing aids and accessories, the customer must submit the required amount to TWC-VR by check or money order.